 Diversity & Inclusion Student Committee

-The Diversity and Inclusion Student Committee is made up of undergraduate students within SEAS who are committed to the mission and goals of the initiative.
-As part of the Diversity and Inclusion Student Committee, each member represents the initiative within SEAS, assists in planning and executing programs, and helps build partnerships among the student body and campus community.
-It is each member’s responsibility to bring awareness to the concerns of underrepresented students through outreach to other SEAS students.
-The student committee is an integral part of the Diversity and Inclusion Initiative as they identify current issues among underrepresented students and serve as advocates to their peers when issues arise inside and outside of the classroom.
+The SEAS Together Committee is made up of undergraduate students within SEAS who are committed to the mission and goals of the initiative.
+As part of the SEAS Together Committee, each member works towards achieving the goals of the initiative within SEAS by assisting in planning and executing programs to help build partnerships among the student body and campus community.
+This student committee is an integral part of the Diversity and Inclusion Initiative as they identify current issues that impact underrepresented students and serve as advocates to their peers when issues arise inside and outside of the classroom.
 The committee also helps bridge the gap between SEAS administration and SEAS students by serving as advisors to the SEAS Dean’s office.
-If you are interested in joining the Diversity and Inclusion Student Committee, please contact the SEAS Undergraduate Student Services and Advising staff at [email protected].
+If you are interested in joining the SEAS Together committee, please contact [email protected].

 Meet the Committee Members